What is Life Insurance?

 Why do I need Life and TPD insurance?

-The purpose of life insurance is to protect your dependants from financial loss in the event of your death.
+The purpose of life insurance is to protect your dependents from financial loss in the event of your death.
 The proceeds of the policy can be used to repay debts, pay for funeral costs, pay for future education costs and replace future income lost.
 Term life insurance is very economical cover, particularly if taken out while young and healthy.

 TPD insurance can be used to protect both you and your family from financial loss in the event a serious and permanent disablement prevents you from working again.
 In this case your family has to continue to meet living expenses and debt obligations without your income.
 They may also have to pay for any costs associated with your disability such as medical fees, home modifications and ongoing care.
-TPD insurance will provide a cash lump sum which you and your family can use to repay debt and/or draw down on over time.
+TPD insurance will provide a cash lump sum that you and your family can use to repay debt and/or draw down on over time.

 A package of Life, TPD, Trauma and income protection will provide the most comprehensive cover.
-However if you cannot afford all of these covers your individual circumstances will determine which are a priority for you.
+However, if you cannot afford all of these covers your individual circumstances will determine which are a priority for you.

 How much does Life Insurance cost?

-The main factors affecting the cost of Life insurance are: age, gender and smoker status.
+The main factors affecting the cost of Life insurance are:

 In the twelve month period ending August 2019 life insurance premiums have fallen on average.
 For males the average decrease has been 4.8% and for females 3.5%.
 This is in part due to new discounts and offers introduced by some insurers.